spak9/mmkv_visualizer/README.md

 1. The encrypted MMKV file AND corresponding .crc file (the .crc file contains the 16-byte IV)
 2. The AES key.
 (Will be prompted to enter the AES key in the form of a hexstring, allowing any length for the key)

-## Roadmap

-- [x] Expose more metadata: whether database size was found, or if it's a best effort approach, file is empty, file is probablistically encrypted.
-- [ ] Experiment with new UI design and see if Svelte Material is a viable solution.
-- [x] Enable decryption with user input of encryption key.